SentyFunBall/valour-vapp/programming basics.md

 while loops are like if statements that run what is inside until the condition inside is false

-### important: make sure the condition can be false, else the loop will never finish and your computer will start to be slow
+### important: make sure the condition can be false, else the loop will never finish then your computer will start to be slow

 they are very simple:
 var count = 0